rcarrata/rcarrata.github.io/_posts/2022-04-22-ocp4-azure-ipi-private-2.md

 [![](/images/azurefw1.png "azurefw1.png")]({{site.url}}/images/azurefw1.png)

-Let's start to dig a bit deeper in all of this Azure resources needed for our architecture.
+Let's start to dig a bit deeper into all of the Azure resources needed for our architecture.

 ### 2.1 Azure Hub & Spoke Architecture